 Piper joined the family when he was 9 months old, having responded to a flatmate wanted ad in the local paper.
 Although our ad specified a 30-something professional with at least three references, we made do with the fact that he was housetrained.

 Piper was an immediate hit; a highly affectionate and eager fellow, who never barked inappropriately.
 Ok, scratch that last one.
 He barked even more than Howard once he found his voice.
 Which means that, all in all, Piper has the more typical personality you'd expect of a Shetland Sheepdog.

 Piper follows me everywhere he possibly can.
 And when he can't follow me, he sits politely behind the door until I return for belly rubs.
 Mutual belly rubs, you understand.

-In fact, Piper follows me everywhere he possibly can.
-He's very doting, and never hesitates to lick the toe-based wounds of our house guests while they try to relax on the couch and hold a conversation.
-Yes, Piper is the sweetest, loveliest, timidest, silliest dog in the world and will nibble the toes of anyone who disagrees.
+Sweet Piper is exceptionally doting, never hesitating to lick the leg-based wounds of house guests while they try to hold a conversation.
+Yes, Piper is the sweetest, loveliest, silliest dog in the world and will nibble the toes of anyone who disagrees.

 The Humans of Sheltie Planet

 Now we're all tearing up.
 Deep breath.
 So now that you know why I'm obsessed with Shelties, I suppose I should tell you a bit more about who I am.